Fernwayer logoFERNWAYER

 The price includes all fees and tips.

 Private walking tour of Porto’s azulejo heritage.
 Full guidance and insightful commentary by an art historian.
-Stops at key tiled sites including São Bento Station and Capela das Almas, plus lesser-known façades.
-Guided visit to a local tile shop-studio and access to a materials bank - to learn about tile techniques and evolution.
-Coffee and a light snack or dessert at a historic café adorned with original tiles.
+Stops at key tiled buildings and landmarks, including the city’s Cathedral, São Bento Station and Capela das Almas, plus lesser-known façades.
+Guided visit to a local tile shop-studio and access to a materials bank - to learn about tile techniques and its evolution.
+Coffee and a light snack or dessert at a historic café.

 Offered in English, Russian